ram-bhaskara/ram-bhaskara.github.io/_pages/frontpage.md

 I'm a PhD candidate in Aerospace Engineering at Texas A&M University - graduating in August 2025.
 My research focuses on on-board signal processing and state estimation using FPGA embedded systems.
 I also work on computer graphics and computer vision for space robotics.

+Here is a brief outline of my dissertation research: [Technical Note](./assets/imgs/pubs/Ram_Dissertation_Poster.pdf "Poster").

 Previously, I was a visiting research intern at NASA JPL, where I worked on planetary surface and sensor modeling, as well as perception for offroad autonomous vehicles.

-Here is a brief outline of my dissertation research: [Technical Note](./assets/imgs/pubs/Ram_Dissertation_Poster.pdf "Poster").

-**I am seeking full-time opportunities in algorithms, digital signal processing, and perception starting in July 2025**.

-**I am seeking full-time** (or) **postdoctoral opportunities** in:
+**I am seeking full-time** (or) **postdoctoral opportunities** starting in August 2025:
-- Sensor modeling and development (scientific and robotic)
+- Sensor algorithms and signal processing
+- State estimation and robotic navigation
-- Sensor and environment simulations (autonomous vehicles or planetary science)
+- Sensor and environment modeling (autonomous vehicles or planetary science) &nbsp;
-- Robotic navigation
-&nbsp;

 [comment]: This is a template and some instructions for running Github Pages with the [`minima` theme][minima].